aws/aws-cdk/packages/aws-cdk-lib/aws-efs/README.md

   replicationConfiguration: {
     kmsKey, // optional
     region: 'us-east-1',
-    availabilityZone: 'us-east-1a', // optional, Specifing the AZ means creating a One Zone file system as the replication destination
+    availabilityZone: 'us-east-1a', // optional, Specifying the AZ means creating a One Zone file system as the replication destination
   }
 });